vibhabellutagi19/vibhabellutagi19.github.io/blog/2024-12-19-de-bootcamp-fact-vs-dimension/index.md

 - Usually aggregated (e.g., SUM, COUNT, AVG) in analytics.
 - Almost always higher volume that dimensions, although some fact sources are low-volume, think "rare events".
 - Generally are events and logs.

+I hope you enjoyed reading this blog on Facts vs Dimensions.
+If you have any questions or feedback, feel free to reach out to me on <SocialLinks />